Guide Shopify development

 Why Choosing a Good Store Name Is Crucial

 You might have heard of McDonald’s (loud laughter here).
 In case you haven’t (even louder laughter), this is the biggest international chain of fast food restaurants on the planet.
 What makes it so recognizable?
-The famous in-two-shakes, high-quality service?
+The famous in two shakes, high-quality service?
 The outstanding menu?

 Hardly so.
 Many other eateries have learned to serve tasty food fast.
 Rather, what truly sets this business apart from others is its brand name.
 Just watch “The Founder,” a film that tells the story of McDonald’s from the outset.